kimushun1101/arrange-resize-figures/README.md

 It can be executed with the following options (default values in parentheses).

-- `FigureNumbers` (All figures) : List of figure Numbers to be applied.
+- `FigureNumbers` (All figures) : List of figure Numbers to be applied this function to.
 - `Division` ([3, 2]) : Number of horizontal and vertical divisions.
 - `PositionMargin` ([0, 50, 0, 25]) : Margins of a set of figures and between each figure.
 - `Monitor` (1) : Monitor number to display.